 Dr. Goldberg has served as a member of our Board since July 2014.
-He served as Executive Vice President, Medical and Regulatory Strategy for Synageva BioPharma Corp., a biopharmaceutical company, during a portion of 2014, and, while no longer an officer, remains employed by Synageva contributing to medical and regulatory strategy.
-He was the Senior Vice President of Medical and Regulatory Affairs of Synageva BioPharma Corp. from September 2011 to January 2014.
-Prior to joining Synageva he served in various management capacities of increasing responsibility at Genzyme Corporation from 1996 to 2011, most recently as Senior Vice President, Clinical Development and Global Therapeutic Head, Oncology and Personalized Genetic Health, and as Chairman of Genzyme's Early Product Review Board.
+From 2008 to 2011, Dr. Goldberg served as a director of Synageva BioPharma Corp., a biopharmaceutical company, stepping down to become a member of the executive management team from September 2011 to January 2014, rising to the position of Executive Vice President, Medical and Regulatory Strategy.
+Later in 2014, Dr. Goldberg ceased to be an officer of Synageva but continued to be employed part-time, contributing to medical and regulatory strategy until the acquisition of Synageva in June 2015 by Alexion Pharmaceuticals, Inc. Prior to joining Synageva he served in various management capacities of increasing responsibility at Genzyme Corporation from 1996 to 2011, most recently as Senior Vice President, Clinical Development and Global Therapeutic Head, Oncology and Personalized Genetic Health, and as Chairman of Genzyme's Early Product Review Board.
 Prior to working at Genzyme he was a full-time staff physician at Brigham and Women's Hospital and the Dana-Farber Cancer Institute, where he still holds appointments.
 Dr. Goldberg is an Associate Professor of Medicine, part-time, at Harvard Medical School.
 He is a board-certified medical oncologist and hematologist.
-Dr. Goldberg has served on the board of directors of ImmunoGen, Inc., a publicly held biotechnology company, since 2011 and he served on the board of directors of Synageva BioPharma Corp. within the past five years.
-Since 2014, Dr. Goldberg has also been a director of Idera Pharmaceuticals, Inc., a publicly held biopharmaceutical company.
+Dr. Goldberg has served on the boards of directors of the public biopharmaceutical companies ImmunoGen, Inc. since 2011, Idera Pharmaceuticals, Inc. since 2014, aTyr Pharma, Inc. since April 2015 and Blueprint Medicines Corporation since June 2015.
 Dr. Goldberg received his A.B. from Harvard College and his M.D. from Harvard Medical School.
 The Board believes that Dr. Goldberg's extensive scientific and managerial experience allows him to make valuable contributions to the Board.

-Timothy R. Pearson, age 47
+Timothy R. Pearson, age 48

 Mr. Pearson has served as a member of our Board since March 2014.
 Mr. Pearson has been the Chief Financial Officer for TESARO, Inc., an oncology focused biopharmaceutical company, since May 2014.
 He has also served as Executive Vice President and Chief Financial Officer of Catalyst Health Solutions, a pharmacy benefit management company, from August 2011 until its acquisition by SXC Health Solutions in July 2012.
-Prior to joining Catalyst Health Solutions, Mr. Pearson served as Chief Financial Officer and Executive Vice President of MedImmune, the global biologics business for AstraZeneca PLC, from 2007 to 2011 and was a member of MedImmune's Executive Team.
-Mr. Pearson joined MedImmune in 1998 and prior to his promotion to CFO in 2007 served as its Vice President of Finance and Treasurer.
+Prior to joining Catalyst Health Solutions, Mr. Pearson served as Chief Financial Officer and Executive Vice President of MedImmune, the global biologics business for AstraZeneca PLC, from 2007 to 2011 and was a member of MedImmune's executive team.
+Mr. Pearson joined MedImmune in 1998 and prior to his promotion to Chief Financial Officer in 2007 served as its Vice President of Finance and Treasurer.
 Mr. Pearson was also a founding officer and investment committee member of MedImmune Ventures, MedImmune's venture capital fund that invests in early-stage biotechnology companies.
-Mr. Pearson, a Certified Public Accountant, holds dual Bachelor of Science degrees in Business Administration from the University of Delaware and Accounting from the University of Maryland, University College, as well as a Master of Science degree in Finance from Loyola University.
+Mr. Pearson, a Certified Public Accountant, holds dual B.S. degrees in Business Administration from the University of Delaware and Accounting from the University of Maryland, University College, as well as a M.S. degree in Finance from Loyola University.
 The Board believes that Mr. Pearson's extensive experience as the Chief Financial Officer at several biopharmaceutical companies allows him make valuable contributions to the Board.

-Franklin H. Top, Jr., M.D., age 79
+Franklin H. Top, Jr., M.D., age 80